 What do teenagers in Singapore want to do on weekends?
 We asked, and here are the results...

-We’ve talked about teenage sports.
-We’ve also got the lowdown on the apps that teenagers are using.
-But what are the things teenagers really like to do in Singapore?
+We’ve talked about sports for teens.
+We’ve also got the lowdown on the apps that teens are using.
+But what are the things teens in Singapore really like to do?
 And where do they want to hang out?
 We got the inside scoop on the best youth hangouts in the city.
 And no, it’s not just shopping and lounging around.
-These guys enjoy a dose of culture, brunching in cool cafes, browsing through Singapore’s vintage markets, and exploring the city.
-Definitely much more sophisticated than our teenage-hoods!
+The Gen Alphas enjoy fun activities in Singapore for a dose of cultural activities, brunching in cool cafes, browsing through Singapore’s vintage markets on the weekend, and exploring the city.
+Definitely much more sophisticated than our past teen selves!
 If you want to hang out with your kids without making them cringe, take note of this teen-approved list of things to do in Singapore!

 Where teenagers shop for cool finds in Singapore